-This course is a continuation of CHEM 150.
-This is a study of fundamental principles of chemistry and their applications.
-This course will cover such topics as kinetics, equilibrium, acids and bases, thermodynamics, electrochemistry, nuclear reactions, and chemistry of coordination compounds.
-The laboratory will include a variety of experiments to supplement and reinforce class work.
-The course meets requirements of chemistry, biology, physics, pre-dental, pre-medical, pre-veterinary, and pre-engineering majors.
+Continuation of CHEM 150.
+Topics include kinetics, equilibrium, acids and bases, thermodynamics, electrochemistry, nuclear reactions and chemistry of coordination compounds.
+Laboratory portion will include a variety of experiments to supplement and reinforce class work.
+Critical thinking, writing, measurement, identification and analysis skills are emphasized.
+The course meets requirements of science majors as well as pre-dental, premedical, pre-veterinary and pre-engineering majors.
 (CAN CHEM 4)